mscharmann/sexrecevo/jg_cpp/README.md

 * recombination positions are not exact in the dynamic model, because recombination probabilities are integrated over blocks.

-* recombination events that fall outside the simulated region are added to the last window of recombination.
-However, the exact position of the last recombination window can vary in the dynamic model.
+* recombination events that fall outside the simulated region will be recorded as genome_size+1

 The output file includes the generation in the first column and a list of all recombination events in this generation in the second column.